anxin16/Capstone-Project-2/Capstone-Report/readme.md

 Fit a model X_train, and calculate MSE with y_train: 0.23989782683795785
 Fit a model X_train, and calculate MSE with X_test, y_test: 0.29637196828670975

 *So this is a relatively good model.
-The only shortcoming of this model is that it uses all the features, X has high dementions, we'll try to reduce demention with feature selection later.*
+The only shortcoming of this model is that it uses all the features, so X has high demention.
+We'll try to reduce demention with feature selection later.*

 #### 2) Support Vector Regression
 ```python